ebel-magnin/circle-of-fifths/README.md

 ### 4.2.4 circle-of-fifths.js

 The script adds a click event listener to each of the keys by looping through the node list created by the document.querySelectorAll method collecting all elements with the class "key".
-When a major or minor key is clicked the processKey function is called.
-This function looks for data-key attribute value of the element and class "major" or "minor".
+When a major or minor key is clicked, the processKey function is called.
+This function looks for the data-key attribute value of the element and the class "major" or "minor".

 With those two values as paraments the showScale function is called.
 This function looks for the index of the key chosen in the majorScale or minorScale array.
 The index retrieved is then used to retrieve the object contained in the majorScaleObject or minorScaleObject.
-From the retrieved object the value of the keys "pitch", "scale" and "chords" is retrieved.
+From the retrieved object the value of the keys "sound", "scale", "chords" and "triads" is retrieved.
+The retrieved "sound" value and "triads" values are stored in the global variables soundScale and soundChords.
+These are used by the function playScale and playChords.

-The scale name, the scale and the scale chords are shown in the inner circle and the scale is played in ascending and descending order.
+The scale name, the scale and the scale chords are shown in the inner circle and the scale is played in ascending and descending order by the playScale function.
+The chords are played by the playChords function.

 The end result looks like this.